ticketmaster/react-native-ticketmaster-ignite/README.md

 #### IgniteProvider

 This is the only module that must be implemented for the library to work correctly.
-The purpose of `TicketmasterProvider` is to pass the config `options` to the native code.
+The purpose of `IgniteProvider` is to pass the config `options` to the native code.

 Props accepted are: